 A special day!

 Within the ruins, the guest can find some interesting structures, such as the small church of Agios (Saint) Markos and the house of the Venetian High Commissioner.
-A little lower down the hill there is another chapel dedicated to Prophet Elias, which also contains a beautiful wooden carved iconostasis.
-The strategic location of the Castle allowed supervising the whole sea area, and from here you can get beautiful view of the bay.
+A little lower down the hill, there is another chapel dedicated to Prophet Elias, which also contains a beautiful wooden carved iconostasis.
+The strategic location of the Castle allowed supervise the whole sea area, and from here you can get a beautiful view of the bay.

 Until 1956, the Castle of Assos was used as a place for political prisoners, who lived there and cultivated vineyards and cereal.

 The latest inhabitants lived within the castle walls up until the late sixties.
 They were known as the Kastrini people and were groups of large families who lived from cultivating olives and grapes.

 For lovers of hiking, I recommend you spend a day at the village of Assos and enjoy the magical trail around the Venetian Castle.
 Try to do the trail either early in the morning, or later in the afternoon when the sun is not so strong.
 Take a hat, water and sun protection as most of the route is not shaded.

 In order to climb up to the castle and walk to reach the western point and return to Assos village you will need approx. 2 hours.
 Park your car in the parking spaces available at the bottom of the castle and then walk up the pedestrian road.
 Before you arrive at the peak you will see a sign guiding you to the left (see photo on the right) follow it to arrive at the south gate which offers amazing views.
 On the way back you can use the main gate as an exit.
 The views of the Assos picturesque village, port and the nearby isolated beaches are breathtaking!

 The castle is open daily with no entry fee.